-- 6.1 The Planning and Compulsory Purchase Act 2004 requires Local Planning Authorities to carry out annual assessment of the extent to which policies in local development documents are being implemented.
+- 7.1 The Planning and Compulsory Purchase Act 2004 requires Local Planning Authorities to carry out annual assessment of the extent to which policies in local development documents are being implemented.
 Developing a monitoring system is a key means of assessing the effectiveness of the NRWDPD and to determine whether or not strategic aims and objectives are being delivered.
-This will enable timely and effective responses to be made if delivery is not being achieved in line with the agreed strategy. - 6.2 The objectives of the NRWDPD will ultimately be implemented through the granting of planning permissions in accordance with the governments National Planning Policy Statements, Minerals Policy Statement and the policies of the NRWDPD and any other policies in the LDF.
+This will enable timely and effective responses to be made if delivery is not being achieved in line with the agreed strategy. - 7.2 The objectives of the NRWDPD will ultimately be implemented through the granting of planning permissions in accordance with the governments National Planning Policy Statements, Minerals Policy Statement and the policies of the NRWDPD and any other policies in the LDF.
 The policies within this NRWDPD are the key mechanism for implementation.
-Other activities will also affect the delivery of the NRWDPD including the operation of other policies, the work of other agencies, the behaviour of the general public and the actions of industry. - 6.3 'Monitoring is essential to establish what is happening now, what may happen in the future and then compare these trends against existing policies and targets to determine what needs to be done'55.
+Other activities will also affect the delivery of the NRWDPD including the operation of other policies, the work of other agencies, the behaviour of the general public and the actions of industry. - 7.3 'Monitoring is essential to establish what is happening now, what may happen in the future and then compare these trends against existing policies and targets to determine what needs to be done'50.
 Monitoring is twofold as it needs to consider both the beneficial and any unforeseen adverse effects of implementation.
 It measures the actual significant effects of implementing the NRWDPD polices and then assesses the contribution they make towards achieving the strategic objectives.
 In addition monitoring highlights unforeseen adverse effects and the need to undertake counteractive measures.
 The approach taken to monitoring must be objective and target led, as well as focus on significant effects.
-It should involve measuring the performance of the plan against indicators to establish a link between implementation and the significant effects being monitored. - 6.4 The Planning and Compulsory Purchase Act 2004 requires the production of an Annual Monitoring Report (AMR) for the Development Plan to be submitted to the Secretary of State.
-The implementation of the NRWDPD will be kept under review using the key performance indicators set out in Table 7.1 and reported in the Annual Monitoring Report. - 6.5 The following table sets out the monitoring framework for the NRWDPD and identifies for each policy: - The indicators for measuring whether a policy is successful or not; - The monitoring targets for each policy; - Who is responsible for delivering the objectives of each policy; and - A point which will trigger a review of a policy if it is not having the anticipated impact. - 6.6 Whilst the importance of monitoring is recognised, there are significant pressures on local authority resources and many competing priorities.
-In reality this may well impact on the Council's ability to undertake the regular and comprehensive monitoring set out in the Monitoring Framework.
+It should involve measuring the performance of the plan against indicators to establish a link between implementation and the significant effects being monitored. - 7.4 The Planning and Compulsory Purchase Act 2004 requires the production of an Annual Monitoring Report (AMR) for the Development Plan to be submitted to the Secretary of State.
+The implementation of the NRWDPD will be kept under review using the key performance indicators set out in Table 7.1 and reported in the Annual Monitoring Report. - 7.5 The following table sets out the monitoring framework for the NRWDPD and identifies for each policy: - The indicators for measuring whether a policy is successful or not; - The monitoring targets for each policy; - Who is responsible for delivering the objectives of each policy; and - A point which will trigger a review of a policy if it is not having the anticipated impact.

-&lt;sup>55 DCLG, Local Development Framework Monitoring: A Good Practice Guide, March 2005, paragraph 1.1
+&lt;sup>50 DCLG, Local Development Framework Monitoring: A Good Practice Guide, March 2005, paragraph 1.1